iamrazes/ecanteen/README.md

 eLibrary is website-based system for local canteen to do ecommerce.
 We aim to digitalize the transaction to reduce anything that maybe unnecessary and help people to instantly getting their food with ease.

+The project created with Laravel framework and Tailwind CSS for the css framework.

 ## Installation Guide

 - composer install